f5devcentral/f5-agility-labs-waf/docs/waf341/module1/lab1/lab1.rst

    ``https://juiceshop.f5agility.com/#/login``

 #.
 Attempt to login using the same username and password of your choice at
-   least 4 times or until CAPTCHA is displayed.
+   least 3 to 4 times.

 #.
 Examine the most recent requests in the event log by navigating to Security
    -> Event Logs -> Applications -> Requests: